01-edu/public/subjects/system-monitor/audit/README.md

 ###### Is there a visual representation for it?

+##### Try and run the application and search for the tabbed section that contains the visual usage of the network and select the Receiver (RX).
+Then go to Discord and make a video call that may less for a 1 min.

+###### Is the value form the right network increasing while in the video call?

 ##### Try and run the application and search for the tabbed section that contains the visual usage of the network and select the Transmitter (TX).

 ###### Is there a visual representation for it?